Alan Ferguson (director)

 Alan Ferguson (born August 5, 1963) is an American music video director.
-He is the son of the late Winifred Hocker Ferguson and the late William Alfred Ferguson Sr. His father was a U.S. Army veteran and a postal worker.
+He is the son of Winifred Hocker Ferguson and William Alfred Ferguson Sr. His father was a U.S. Army veteran and a postal worker.

 Ferguson is sometimes credited under the pseudonym Sky Dalton.
 He won his first Grammy Award for Best Music Video, for Jon Batiste's "Freedom", at the 64th Annual Grammy Awards in 2022.